 Where to Stay in Kyoto First Time: 7 Best Areas

-In this post, I will help you to find Where to stay in Kyoto for the first time, best areas to stay in Kyoto with a video and map, and the best hotels for all budgets (including the hotel where I stayed).
+In this post, I will help you to find Where to stay in Kyoto for the first time, best areas to stay in Kyoto with a video and map, and best hotels for all budgets (including the hotel where I stayed).

 Kyoto is a historic city located in the Kansai region of Japan.
 It is known for its rich cultural heritage, stunning temples and shrines, traditional wooden architecture, and beautiful gardens.
 It is a top destination for travelers interested in experiencing Japan’s traditional side.